aces/Loris/modules/help_editor/test/TestPlan.md

 21. Test Undo Button - In the Help Editor , add content and click on Undo.
 Make sure the none of the recent changes were saved and the page reloads with the default content.
 22. Test Preview Button - In the Help Editor, update title , content and click on the Preview buttong.
 Make sure the recent changes are visible in the help side panel.
-Clicking the Preview button once should open the help content and clicking again should hide it.
+Continue updating the content and click review button should show the latest help content in the side panel.